tfmontague/datafun-05-sql-project/README.md

-# datafun-05-sql-project - P5: Python and SQL Project
+# datafun-05-sql-project - P5: Python and SQL Project - VCR Store Manager

 ## Overview

 This repository integrates Python and SQL, focusing on database interactions using SQLite.
 This project introduces logging, a useful tool for debugging and monitoring projects, and involves creating and managing a database, building a schema, and performing various SQL operations, including queries with joins, filters, and aggregations

+Script Purpose: VCR Store Manager

+Script Description: This script manages a database for a VCR rental store.
+It includes functionalities for managing VCRs, customers, and rental transactions.

 ## Project Stucture & Deliverables